guenchi/loko/Documentation/roadmap.md

 * The `linux` target needs support for threads in order to utilize all cores in a system, and in order to work the same as the `loko` target on a multicore system.

-* The `loko` target should be able to use an early file system that is passed to it from the boot loader.
-This will contain drivers and programs needed to get the full system up and running.